 Making false promises doesn’t work these days, not when you’re paying people for their work, and most definitely not when they’re volunteering.
 People won’t jump at the opportunity to participate in your company’s program unless they get what they are promised.

 Remember – word of mouth spreads faster than anything else.
-If you make false promises and don’t follow through, people will know it.
-Not only will you lose all interested parties, but your team won’t trust your future volunteering plans, either.
+People will know if you make false promises and don’t follow through.
+Not only will you lose all interested parties, but your team won’t trust your future volunteering plans.

 That being said, don’t make promises you cannot keep.
 Don’t create benefits just for the sake of it – follow through in every case.
-This is why it is extremely important to calculate and plan everything, to avoid unplanned costs and troubles later on.
+This is why calculating and planning everything is important to avoid unplanned costs and troubles later.

 7. Share your stories

-Volunteering programs are not just good for your team – they are good for your brand also.
-By sharing your progress and your stories, you’re establishing your company as a trusted brand in the industry and the community.
+Volunteering programs are not just good for your team – they are suitable for your brand, too.
+By sharing your progress and stories, you’re establishing your company as a trusted brand in the industry and the community.

 Thanks to social media and technology, this is easily done today.
 You can create groups, update your social media presence, share photos and videos, and give your team their voice.
-By creating a narrative around the impact you’re making on the community, you’ll encourage your team to work harder and others to join your cause.
+By creating a narrative around your impact on the community, you’ll encourage your team to work harder and others to join your cause.

 Final thoughts